 Water Taxi in and around Kyuquot Sound.

 Are you heading camping this summer?
 Going kayaking in Kyuquot Sound?
 Want to save your arms and arrange a pick up in Fair Harbour and a drop off somewhere else, let us know!
 Our MV ‘Outrageous’ is available for water taxi charters.
+The Outrageous is a 30 ft ocean going aluminum skiff, powered with a 250 yamaha.
+It can take up to 10 passengers or 6 passengers with kayaks.

 Most popular routes: